Mikanwolfe/mikanwolfe.github.io/_posts/2019-03-design-patterns.md

 Artillery was the HD project for the preceding unit and therefore it felt reasonable to both re-write and extend on the concepts explored in Artillery.
 This post will be dedicated to the conceptualisation and the research I will be doing to realise Artillery 3 as a HD project.

+#### Version Information

+To simplify and seperate the different versions and iterations.
+The following format will be used to describe different versions:

+`iteration . minor - [e|r]`

+* Iteration: Major development milestone.
+* Minor: Build.
+* Experimental or Release: Build stability.
+  * Experimental encompasses straight up incomplete code.
+  * Release means it works.

+For example,

+Iteration 1 Update 1 Experimental: `1.1-e`

+Iteration 5 Update 6 Release: `5.6-r

+#### Iteration 1

+---

 Design patterns are the programming equivalent to mathematical theorems: they're a great for paper warriors who like to explore the realm of the theoretical to solve a very specific problem, but it's difficult to find or recognise an appropriate situation to apply design patterns to.

+**State Design Pattern**

+[intro]

+States are useful as they allow for stronger adhesion to OOP principles.
+As states are their own class each state has access to only the information it needs.

+**Observer Design Pattern**

+* Acheivements!
+* Audio
+* UI Elements

+The observer design pattern is used widely as event-driven programming due to the nature of the observer pattern and it's actually baked into C# using the `event` keyword.
+See [this](https://www.tutorialsteacher.com/csharp/csharp-event) for a fairly good tutorial.

+ **Component Design Pattern**

+Prefer composition over inheritance. --  Unless you really need inheritance, don't use it.

+Composition composes of both interfaces (for casting, good as faux-inheritance) and object components ([the design pattern](http://gameprogrammingpatterns.com/component.html)).
+An important thing to remember is where we get components:

+* If the object creates its own components
+  * Object always has components it needs
+  * Harder to reconfigure
+* Object is provided components
+  * More flexible
+  * Decoupled from concrete component types (neutral)

+*Components communicating to each other*

+* Modifying the container object's state
+  * Input chances velocity, physics chances position based on velocity of parent.
+* Referring directly to each other
+  * Get one component to know about another component directly
+* Messaging
+  * I won't touch this.

+**Prototype Pattern**

+* Lots of the same kind of entities (variations of the same object)

 If we stretch our definitions of *design patterns* a little, game design often incorporates the following: